AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

   * Press 'l'
   * In the pop-up window, select the xml file
   * Click ok or hit enter

 To connect to Motive:
   * Press 'c' (short for connect)

-To start and stop video recording:
-  * Press 'r' (short for record)
-  * The location of the saved video will be printed in the terminal

-To switch back and forth between drones' "on board camera" and main camera:
-  * Press TAB
-  * When in "on board mode" to switch amongst drones:
-    * Press SPACE

-To move the camera around, use mouse buttons and wheel.

-## Usage of test_active_simulator.py

-This script demonstrates how to use the ActiveSimulator class.
-It's pretty well commented in the file.

-To connect to Motive:
-  * Press 'c' (short for connect)